TheArchitectDev/Architect.Identities/README.md

 ## Service-free Usage

 The Fluid ID generator can be used without the need for injected services.
 For example, in Domain-Driven Design (DDD) an entity's ID property should be immutable.
 Ideally, it does not have a setter at all.
 We must either inject the ID into the constructor (complicating construction) or make the entity responsible for generating its own ID.

+## Fluid requirements

+Because a Fluid contains a time component, it relies on the host system's clock.
+This would introduce the risk of collisions if the clock were to be adjusted backwards.
+To counter this, the generator will wait for up to a second to let the clock catch up if necessary, i.e. if the last generated value has a timestamp _greater_ than the current timestamp.
+However, the system is responsible for keeping potential clock adjustments under a second.
+This is generally achieved by **having the system clock synchronized using the Network Time Protocol (NTP)**, which your systems should be doing anyway.
+(Note that the timestamps are based on UTC, so daylight savings adjustments do not apply.)